davipccunha/discordjs-helper/README.md

 - registerModals()
 and passing false as argument to the ExtendedClient#start() method

-Then, the package handles it when an interaction is created
+Then, the package handles the rest, including when an interaction is created

 # Found a problem?
 Please let me know of any problems found by opening an issue at [GitHub issue](https://github.com/davipccunha/discordjs-helper/issues).
 If you have a suggestion or just want to contact me, please send an email to davipccunha@gmail.com